AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 This package provides a number of services to help analyze exceptions.

-Each exception is associated with a (short) message that can be set by the code that raises the exception.
-Since Ada 2005, these messages can be set very simply, as in the following code:
+Each exception is associated with a (short) message that can be set by the code that raises the exception, as in the following code:

 .. code-block:: ada